johnbywater/quantdsl/README.md

 ### Wait

-The `Wait` element combines `Settlement` and `Fixing`, so that a single date value is used both to condition the effective present time of the included expression, and also the value of that expression is discounted to the present time effective when evaluating the `Wait` element.
+The `Wait` element combines `Settlement` and `Fixing`, so that its `Date` is used both to condition the effective present time of the included `Expression`, and also the value of that expression is discounted to the effective present time when evaluating the `Wait` element.

 ```
 <Wait> ::= "Wait(" <Date> "," <Expression> ")"